Frequently Asked Questions

 Questions about the planning process:

-• The Maintenance Facility needs roughly three times the current space to manage operations, repairs, and calls for snow removal or maintenance.
+• The Operations Facility needs roughly three times the current space to manage operations, repairs, and calls for snow removal or maintenance.

 • The License & Passport Center needs roughly two times the current space to meet federal standards for managing operations.